itemarklee/CIO1C04_IOT_PROJECT/README.md

     },
 ```
 #5.
 For AWS Lambda Function (to perform actuation)
-- Purpose: Sets desired state for device to act upon and updates to Slack for reporting.
+- Purpose: Sets desired state for device (actuation) and updates to Slack for reporting.
   - File: g49_ActuateDoor.py
 - Extract:
 ```